jpmorganchase/depcom/README.md

 ## cons

-- not sure if it works with cjs modules
+- not sure if it works with cjs modules (it works)
-- will report orphaned files (but they can be excluded with configuration?)
+- will report orphaned files (but it can be run recursively in entrypoint mode or files can be excluded with configuration)

 ## TODO

 - [ ] poc of esbuild
 - [ ] poc of parse-imports
 - [ ] poc of ts-morph
-- [ ] all pocs with cjs
+- [x] all pocs with cjs
 - [ ] all pocs with css
 - [ ] benchmark